ShaneWhelan/Flex-and-Bison-Parser/README.md

 A Flex and Bison Parser for Basic Programming Language
 =====================
-This project is a Parser (using Bison) and Lexical analysis tool (using Flex) which will check the syntax and semantics of a basic programming language.
+This project is a parser (using Bison) and lexical analysis tool (using Flex) which will check the syntax and semantics of a basic programming language.
 - If a semantic error is found the parser will report the line number and a detailed error.
 - If a syntax error is found the parser will report the line number and error type.